All Episodes

 The left's universe is mostly the established world of the forces who have been dominant for most of my life.

-My world is the populist rebellion, which believes we're being destroyed.
+My world is the populist rebellion which believes we're being destroyed.

-Our liberties are being canceled, our religions are under assault.
+Our religions are under assault.

 And he talks about, you know, governors keeping open casinos, but they keep churches closed.

-And the COVID policies have enriched the very wealthy who have done really well while crushing middle class and small business owners, and points out rightly 160,000 restaurants may close.
+And the COVID policies have enriched the very wealthy who have done really well while crushing middle class and small business owners and points out rightly 160,000 restaurants may close.

-It was blamed on Russians, which we know four years later, Clinton's own team financed the total lie.
+And then he talks about when my candidate won, it was blamed on Russians, which we know four years later, Clinton's own team financed the total lie.

-One in avoiding the prosecution of someone deleting 33,000 Ewa emails and had a subordinate use of a hammer to physically destroy hard drives and phones and a second time lying to Pfizer court judges to destroy, for example, General Flynn and crippled the new president.
+And the FBI twice engaged in criminal acts, one in avoiding the prosecution of someone deleting 33,000 emails and had a subordinate use of a hammer to physically destroy hard drives and phones and a second time lying to FISA court judges to destroy, for example, General Flynn and cripple the new president.

 The Democrats wanted to cooperate with Trump so much they began talking about impeachment before he was ever elected.